pg-format/pg-formatter/README.md

 # PG formatter

-This repository contains a parser and serializer of PG format and a web application to
+This repository contains a parser and formatter of **PG format** for labeled property graphs and a web application to validate and beautify PG format.

 ## PG format

-PG format is a text-based serialization of property graphs.
-A PG file encodes a property graph as Unicode string using UTF-8 ([RFC3629]).
+PG format is a text-based serialization of labeled property graphs.
+A PG file encodes such a graph as Unicode string using UTF-8 ([RFC3629]).
 The format is based on the following rules:

 * Each line describes a node or an edge.
 * All elements in a line are separated by one or more spaces or tabs.